 - i.
 Click OK to save the new configuration to the metadata repository. - 4.
 Edit the policy files for any applications that need to access the new server machine.
-(For details about editing policy files for the portal Web application and its components, see Adding Permissions for Servers to Policy Files in the SAS Web Infrastructure Kit Administrator's Guide). - 5.
-On the new machine, install SAS 9.1 or higher and SAS Integration Technologies - 6.
-Copy your metadata configuration file (XML file) and spawner startup script from your spawner configuration directory to the same directory on the new machine.
+(For details about editing policy files for the portal Web application and its components, see Adding Permissions to Policy Files in the SAS Intelligence Platform: Web Application Administration Guide. - 5.
+On the new machine, install SAS 9.1 or higher and SAS Integration Technologies

+- 6. Copy your metadata configuration file (XML file) and spawner startup script from your spawner configuration directory to the same directory on the new machine.
 If necessary, change the spawner startup script for the new machine.
-For details, see Invoking (Starting) the Object Spawner.

-7. Create a directory for stored process server log files.
-The recommended directory name is STPDemo, and the recommended location is the server home location that you specified when you ran the install program (for example, C:\Program Files\SAS\Servers\STPDemo).
+For details, see Invoking (Starting) the Object Spawner. - 7.
+Create a directory for stored process server log files.
+The recommended directory name is STPDemo, and the recommended location is the server home location that you specified when you ran the installation program (for example, C:\Program Files\SAS\Servers\STPDemo).